 - 1 tablespoon coconut oil

-Peel banana and put it into a small bowl.
-Mash it with a fork until it becomes smooth and gooey.
+Remove the skin from the banana, slice it, and put it into a bowl.
+Using a fork, mash it until it goes smooth and gooey.

-Crack the eggs and add them to the banana, making sure the whole mixture is blended, smooth, and free from lumps.
+Crack the eggs and add them to the banana.
+Mix until blended, smooth, and free from lumps.
+Use a hand blender for ease.

 Heat a griddle or non-stick pan on medium heat.
-Grease griddle with the coconut oil or use non-stick cooking spray.
-Pour the batter onto the griddle in small pancake circles, around the size of silver dollars.
-After approximately one minute of cooking, flip your pancakes and cook the other side.
+Lubricate with the coconut oil or use non-stick cooking spray.
+Pour the batter onto the griddle in small pancake circles, around two-inches across.
+Cook for around one minute and then flip and cook the other side.

-Enjoy them plain, or add a small sprinkle of powdered sugar, a drizzle of pure maple syrup or pure honey.
+Enjoy them as they come or with a sprinkle of powdered sugar, a teaspoon of pure maple syrup, a little honey, or a drizzling of agave nectar.

 More Gluten Free Recipes